Neutral Helium Microscopy (SHeM): A Review: The Helium Source

-As mentioned above, the quitting surface can be integrated to obtain an analytical model for the beam intensity: the Sikora approximation \cite{sikora1974analysis}.
+As mentioned above, the quitting surface can be integrated to obtain an analytical model for the beam intensity, this is known as the Sikora approximation \cite{sikora1974analysis}.
 This expression was initially calculated for a quitting surface placed exactly at the skimmer aperture and was later generalised by Bossel to incorporate a quitting surface placed before the skimmer \cite{bossel1974skimming}.
-This is the formula that is now commonly used \cite{palau2018center}.
+This formula was used, quite successfully to model experimental measurements of centre line intensities \cite{palau2018center} and is used in the first two papers by Salvador et al. on optimisation of pinhole and single zone plate helium microscope configurations~\cite{palau_theoretical_2016,Salvador_theoretical_2017}:

-where $x_S$ is the distance between the nozzle and the skimmer and $a$ is the distance between the skimmer and the point where the intensity is measured. $R_F$ is the radius of the quitting surface.
+$I_S$ is the intensity arriving at a detector of a given radius, $r_D$, downstream, the subscript ``S" is included to indicate that the Sikora approximation is being used. $x_S$ is the distance between the nozzle and the skimmer and $a$ is the distance between the skimmer and the point where the intensity is measured. $r_s$ is the radius of the skimmer and $R_F$ is the radius of the quitting surface.
 The first term of the Sikora approximation $I_{TG}$ is the intensity corresponding to a naive spherically-symmetric model of the supersonic expansion, where the atoms would travel in straight lines from the nozzle with equal probability at any angle and no thermal effects\footnote{The density at the skimmer can also be used, if the point source assumption is dropped \cite{palau2018center}.}.
+The radius of the detector, $r_D$, is included in this term.
 The total flow stemming from this ideal point source corresponds to the intensity resulting from the isentropic source model $I_0$.
 We name this factor the thermal-geometrical component, $I_{TG}$.
-The thermal-geometrical intensity measured at a detector of radius $r_D$ is then:
+The thermal-geometrical intensity measured at a detector of radius $r_D$ at a distance $a$ from the skimmer is then:

 This component suffices to understand a basic design principle of neutral helium microscopy: reducing the axial length of the microscope is often beneficial, as intensity will decrease with distance.